zonpig/CS452-Lab/Lab 4/README.md

 ## Extra Credit Object

 I loaded an ant object from <https://people.sc.fsu.edu/~jburkardt/data/ply/ply.html> and attached the screenshot of the ant (antPly.pngx) in the zip file.
+It can be loaded by changing lab4.js inputs in the index.html file into ant.js.